 is “the capacity to make decisions and judgments which are moral (i.e., based on internal >moral orientations) and to act in accordance with such judgments.”

 are internal rules, principles, ideals etc. which guide a person's pattern of behavior.
 They comprise all kinds of guiding rules, not only those we consider of high moral quality form an ethical point of view.
 Moral oreintations are one of the >two aspects of moral behavior.
 In our model, moral orientations which manifest themselves in our behavior belong to the >unconscious layer of human functioning.
 There is still little research into the relationship between our unconscious, tacit moral orientations and our articulate moral beliefs and principles (layer of ethical reasoning).

 There are two competing theories about the origins of moral orientations: One hypothesizes that moral orientations origin from society, that is, the ethical theories and believe held by the society (or culture, social classs, or milieu) into which one is born.
 The other hypothesizes that moral orientations are largely inborn and origin in the poeple's moral feelings.
 I think that this controvery is (at least partly) caused by a confusion of the >layers of consciousness that is meant when speaking of moral orientations.

 Segmentation, moral-cognitive S.

-Lowering of one’s >moral competence in a dilemma situation in which a person turns over responsibility for judgment to an external authority like religion, ideology, military command, or professional ethics instead of using his or her own reason to solve the dilemma.
+If one’s >moral competence is considerably lower in a dilemma situation than in another one, we speak of moral segmentation.
+This happens when a person turns over responsibility for judgment to an external authority like religion, ideology, military command, or professional ethics instead of using his or her own reason to solve the dilemma.

 Segmentation, moral-affective S.